The program might be ending, but this opens the door to something new.

 Now it’s time for your story, your voice.
 We want to learn from you.

-This month, as we ask Is This Just the Beginning?, we have built a special space in this module for you to actively review some of your journey so far, typing in some of your reflections and memories.
+This month, as we ask “Is This Just the Beginning?”, we’ve built a special space in this module for you to actively review your journey so far, sharing some of your reflections and memories.
 This helps you get specific, draw closer to what you’ve seen and experienced.

 LET’S MEET!

-Our Parish Mobilizer will be joining your team meeting, when you meet to discuss this module.
 Remember your Kickoff Orientation?
-This is our chance, almost two years later, to come back together and reflect with you.
+This is our chance, two years later, to come back together and reflect with you.

-This is a core part of the journey, and we hope everyone on the team can participate.
-Including your releasing friend, if they can make it!
+This is a core part of the journey, and we hope everyone on the team can participate –including your releasing friend, if they can make it!